 Request a Benefit Projection from Our Call Center

 Most Tier 2, 3 and 4 members with five or more years of service credit are eligible to request a benefit projection by calling the Retirement System’s Call Center.
 Members of any age can request a benefit projection based on their salary and service reported to that date.
 Actively employed members age 50 or older can also request a benefit calculation that projects additional service credit based on a date of retirement up to five years into the future.
-In most cases, these projections will be mailed to your home address the next business day.
-This benefit projection method is a great tool for vested members who are considering leaving the payroll before they are old enough to collect their pension benefits, and for those members who will be eligible to retire within five years.
+In most cases, these projections will be mailed on the next business day to your home address.
+A benefit projection is a great tool for vested members who are considering leaving the payroll before they are old enough to collect their pension benefits, and for those members who will be eligible to retire within five years.
 To request a benefit projection, contact our Call Center toll-free at 1-866-805-0990, or 518-474-7736 in the Albany, New York area.

 Once you begin seriously considering retirement, there are important things you need to know and do in the months leading up to the big day.
 Here are just a few steps you can take to make your path to retirement as smooth as possible.

 Requesting an Estimate

 If you are eligible to retire within 18 months, one of the most important things you can do is request an estimate.
 With your estimate, you can confirm that the information we have for you is accurate.
 For example, if you requested credit for previous public employment, you can make sure it’s included in your estimate.